Skip to content

 • S3 Bucket Name

-• S3 Folder Path: folder path with trailing slash - atlan/output/
+• S3 Folder Path: folder path with trailing slash - atlan/output/ (make sure to add slash / at end of folder name)

 • Region: s3 bucket region